Ford and VW-backed self-driving company shuts down DC operations – KION546

 Argo AI, the self-driving company backed by Ford and Volkswagen, is shutting down its Washington, DC operation as part of a broader round of layoffs impacting about 150 people across the company.

-Argo AI had planned to launch a robotaxi service in DC last year, but the launch was delayed during the pandemic.
+Ford had planned to launch a robotaxi service in DC last year with Argo AI’s technology, but the launch was delayed during the pandemic.

 “We learned what we needed to through the in-market testing there and continue to test in Miami and Austin,” Ford spokesperson Jennifer Flake said of DC.
 VW declined to comment.

-Note: This story has been updated to clarify the relationship of Ford and Argo AI.